MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ## Customize debug settings

-Teams Toolkit :::image type="icon" source="../assets/images/teams-toolkit-v2/teams-toolkit-sidebar-icon.PNG" border="true"::: allows you to customize the debug settings to create your own tab or bot by unchecking some prerequisites:
+:::image type="icon" source="assets/icons/sidebar-icon.png" border="false"::: Teams Toolkit allows you to customize the debug settings to create your own tab or bot by unchecking some prerequisites:

 <br>

 <details>
-<summary>Use your bot endpoint</summary>
+<summary><b>Use your bot endpoint</b></summary>

 1. In Visual Studio Code settings, clear **Ensure Ngrok is installed and started (ngrok)**.